 360 feedback, or 360 reviews, are often used by professional coaches as a starting point for coaching.

 A 360 review gathers feedback from managers, peers, and subordinates to provide a well-rounded assessment of someone’s skills and qualities.

 You can guide the person through the feedback gathered in your 1:1 to help the coachee find their development focus.

 The ultimate aim of coaching is to create great self-coaches!

 Arsene Wenger managed to coach Robin van Persie to become not only a great player but to eventually transition into coaching and help develop the next generation.

 Somewhere along the development journey, people will start asking themselves and others the coaching questions unprompted.
 Then, before you know it, you have a coaching culture!

-Some more resources to help you to develop your coaching skills:
+Some more resources to help you to develop your coaching and leadership skills: